gaeiki/gaeiki/README.md

 ### Hi!
-My name is Gabriel, I'm a Front-end developer and Mechatronics Engineering graduate.
+My name is Gabriel, I'm a Front-end developer and Mechatronics engineer

 - 🕹️ Starting my carreer in Front-end
 - 🧗‍♂️ Looking for growth and new learning experiences in technology